Our Riders come from a variety of sources – special needs units within schools, private clients, referrals by GPs, OTs or other health specialists.

-Riding Programmes: Each Rider has their own individualised programme that they are riding towards.
+Riding Programmes: Each Rider has their own individualised short and long term goals that they are riding towards.
 Before riding begins, a Rider must:

-- Sign an agreement that allows them to ride, which includes a consent and medical release
+- Sign an agreement that allows them to ride, which includes a parent/legal guardians consent

 Achievements / Benefits: Our Riders attend riding to achieve a specific goal, whether it is therapeutic, educational, sporting or recreational.

 - balance and co-ordination, posture and muscle tone